Lafcadia/Lafcadia/README.md

 ## Brief History

 Before 2019, I met [Zhiro](https://www.zzzzhi.com/) (formerly known as Tutu) online.
-I joined a little-known writing group (Xingluo Academy (whose website I wrote and believe it has stopped working for a long time)), and the former members have forgotten it.
+I joined a little-known writing group (Xingluo Academy (whose website I wrote about and believe has stopped working for a long time)), and the former members have forgotten it.

 In 2019, I started to build my first blog (It no longer works), and the domain was [chuishen.cf](https://chuishen.cf/).
 I just started using Hexo, and the only project I could think of at that time was ["Du"](https://github.com/Lafcadia/Du).